Emotions Matters encourages those impacted by borderline personality disorder (BPD) who seek support to get connected as part of recovery.

-A closed Facebook group for individuals with BPD.
+A closed secret Facebook group for individuals with BPD.
 This group is for those who are in treatment, have an understanding of BPD, accept their diagnosis and seek peer support.
 It is also for individuals who accept our Facebook social media posts guidelines.
-To inquire about joining this private group, contact Paula Tusiani-Eng, LMSW at email@example.com.
+To join this group, click here and fill out the group membership form.
+For questions, contact Peer Administrators, Teresa Burgado and Chelsea Spearman at email@example.com.

 A monthly telephone support group for those who have lost loved ones to BPD.
 This group meets by phone one the 2nd or 3rd Friday of each month from 1 to 2:00 p.m.
 EST. For more information, contact Paula Tusiani-Eng, LMSW, at firstname.lastname@example.org.

 Opportunities for families and clinicians impacted by BPD to get involved in raising awareness and advocacy together at events.
 Events are a common way that like-minded members can meet and find informal community support.
 Members are encouraged to volunteer at events to raise awareness about BPD.
 To receive our monthly E-Newsletter with the latest event updates, email email@example.com.
 We welcome volunteers to serve on our events committee!